cristaloleg/awesome-manifesto/README.md

 - [ ] engineers apart from non-engineers
   - fire & ice
 - [ ] quiet open-space
-  - someone might be sensitive to a noise...
+  - someone might be sensitive to noise...
 - [ ] quiet zones
   - ...really sensitive
 - [ ] the kitchen isn't for chill-out